Kisan Salahkaar: Farmer Advisory Platform for Governments and NGOs

 Running-cost estimate for 10,000 monthly users

 It is important to separate visits from actual advisory usage.
 Ten thousand page visits are cheap.
-The paid part starts when users trigger advisory actions: location helpers, soil-type guessing, crop recommendations, weather-style guidance, market-style guidance, plant-photo diagnosis, soil-report recommendations, follow-up questions, and optional speech playback.
+The paid part starts when users trigger advisory actions: location helpers, soil-type guessing, crop recommendations, weather-style guidance, market-style guidance, pest detection from plant photos, soil test report analysis, follow-up questions, and optional read-aloud responses.

-For a lean 10,000-user monthly pilot, the estimate below assumes controlled usage: roughly 30,000-60,000 short text advisory calls, 1,000-5,000 plant-photo or soil-report uploads, compressed files, cached repeat weather/market-style answers where possible, no automatic speech playback, and no always-on server instances.
+For a lean 10,000-user monthly pilot, the estimate below assumes controlled usage: roughly 30,000-60,000 short text advisory calls, 1,000-5,000 plant-photo or soil test report uploads, compressed files, cached repeat weather/market-style answers where possible, no automatic read-aloud playback, and no always-on server instances.

 Cost areaLean monthly estimateAssumption